-Most of the Access Consciousness tools are not new to what standard business and life coaching already knows – they are just a little bit different.
+Most of the Access Consciousness tools are not new to what standard business and life coaching already know – they are just a little bit different.

 Nonviolent and open to all

-The acknowledgment of other people; having allowance for another person; being willing to accept the other person the ways he/she is without forcing him or her to take on a certain opinion, is also a principle used in the “Nonviolent Communication” introduced by Marschall B. Rosenberg.
+The acknowledgment of other people, having allowance for another person, and being willing to accept the other person the ways he/she is without forcing him or her to take on a certain opinion is also a principle used in the “Nonviolent Communication” introduced by Marschall B. Rosenberg.
 He was an internationally rewarded mediator who used non-violent communication in his daily work.